Chase Matthew: Biography

-Chase Matthew was born in Sevierville, Tennessee, grew up in Nashville, Tennessee and began recording music in his teenage years while also working as a mechanic.
+Chase Matthew was born in Sevierville, Tennessee, grew up in Nashville, Tennessee but attended Gallatin High School and began recording music in his teenage years while also working as a mechanic.
 In 2021, country rap artist Upchurch heard some of Matthew's songs online and signed him to his Holler Boy label.
 Through Holler Boy, Matthew released the single "County Line" from the EP of the same name, followed by his debut album Born for This in 2022.

 In October 2022, Matthew signed with Warner Records Nashville.
 The label released the album Come Get Your Memory, consisting of 25 songs, the following June.
 This was followed by the single "Love You Again".
 On November 10, 2023, he released his second EP Hey World Sessions.

 On February 16, 2024, Matthew released his third EP We All Grow Up.
 The EP included his second country radio single "Darlin'".

 On June 18, 2024, Matthew released the song "Saltwater Cinderella" and announced his fourth EP Always Be Mine.
 It was released on July 4, 2024.
 On January 17, 2025, Matthew released the song "Drives My Truck" and announced his third album Chase.
 It was released on February 21, 2025.